In order to write your own classes, first you will need to understand OOP syntax.

 Variables can also be made "private" or "readonly."
 These variables are readonly when accessed outside the class.
 They can be changed within the class.

-data onHand readonly
+class myclass data itemno data onHand readonly endclass

 The above can be rewritten this way with no change in functionality: